vishaltak/gitlab-development-kit/doc/howto/gitpod.md

 ![GDK in Gitpod](img/gdk-in-gitpod.png)

-Sign in to GitLab running in GDK, and you are ready to make or review changes.
+Sign in to GitLab using the default username `root` and password `5iveL!fe`.
+You must immediately change that password after you log in the first time.
+Every new Gitpod workspace requires you to change the password again.
+Now you are ready to make or review changes.

 If you have questions about the UI or if you are curious have a look at:

 - [Gitpod documentation](https://www.gitpod.io/docs/).
 - [GDK commands documentation](../gdk_commands.md).